xsitemanage/3rd-party-examples/README.md

 ### Paging

 API endpoints that may return a large set of results may implement paging.
 If there are too many results to fit in a single response, such API includes the field `nextToken` in its response.
 The next page is fetched by sending the received value back in a field with the same name `nextToken`.

 Note that any endpoint listed here supporting paging may change its maximum page size in the future.
 Some APIs have huge page sizes (meaning no paging in effect), but the page size may be decreased in the future.

 ## API endpoints

-A note on documentation syntax: `queryStringParameters` and `body` mentioned in the request schemas refer to HTTP GET querystring parameters and request body in the other HTTP methods.
+`queryStringParameters` and `body` mentioned in the request schemas refer to HTTP GET querystring parameters and request body in the other HTTP methods.

 You are not expected to send property `queryStringParameters` or `body` within the request body.

-A note on JSON schema format: The schema of an object can include property `additionalProperties`.
+The schema of an object can include property `additionalProperties`.
 If not set or set to `true`, object properties that have not been defined are allowed.
 This means new properties can be added to the API without prior warning.
 If set to `false` this is not possible.
 Also new properties can be added to the API response without prior warning.

 ### GET https://api.xsitemanage.com/ext/0/site/sites?nextToken={nextToken}&maxPageSize={maxPageSize}